yinan-c/RSSbrew/README.md

 Apply custom filters to your feeds to control what content gets through or not.
 You can filter based on Link, Title and Description.
 Besides:
 - Various match types including contains, does not contain, matches regex or not.
-- Multiple filtered can be applied together with various relationship operators: AND, OR, NOT.
+- Multiple filters can be applied together with various relationship operators: AND, OR, NOT.
-- You can set filter scope to apply to filter out matched entries entirely or filter for summary generation only.
+- You can set the filter scope to apply to filter out matched entries entirely or filter for summary generation only.

 ### 2. Aggregate Multiple RSS Feeds
 Easily combine multiple RSS feeds into a single processed feed, even more powerful when used with custom filters.

 ### 3. AI Summarization
-Leverage AI power(currently support GPT-3.5, GPT-4 Turbo and GPT-4o) to generate and append
-directly to the article.
+Leverage AI power(currently using GPT-3.5 Turbo, GPT-4 Turbo or GPT-4o) to generate and append directly to the article.

 The summarization features include: